FBI announces new strategies to address hate crimes in San Francisco

 "The police, bystanders, responding medics, surgeons, and attending staff at San Francisco General Hospital are to be commended for their life-saving responses," the district attorney's office said.
 "The case is also a reminder of the need to improve language access throughout the investigative and legal process."

-Fifty-four-year-old Patrick Thompson has been charged with premeditated attempted murder, assault with a deadly weapon and elder abuse in connection with the San Francisco bus stop incident, according to the district attorney's office.
+Patrick Thompson, 54, has been charged with premeditated attempted murder, assault with a deadly weapon and elder abuse in connection with the San Francisco bus stop incident, according to the district attorney's office.

 The investigation is ongoing and authorities have not yet ruled it a hate crime.